MananBagadi100/primetradeAI-frontend/README.md

 - `PUT /user/profile`
 - `GET /tasks`
 - `POST /tasks`
+- `PUT /tasks/:id`
 - `DELETE /tasks/:id`

 ---

 ## 🧪 Testing
 Use **Postman** or **Thunder Client** to verify backend routes before connecting UI.

+---

+## 🚀 Scaling Frontend–Backend Integration for Production

+Here is how this project can be prepared for a real production environment:

+1. Use separate `.env` files for development and production.
+2. Deploy the frontend on Vercel/Netlify for global CDN performance.
+3. Move MySQL to a managed cloud database such as Railway or PlanetScale.
+4. Add stronger validation and restrict CORS to the production domain.
+5. Implement backend logging (Winston/Morgan) and error tracking (Sentry).
+6. Dockerize the backend for consistent deployments across environments.
+7. Use GitHub Actions for automated CI/CD (build → test → deploy).

+Simple, practical improvements that ensure stability, performance, and maintainability.

 ---